-A broken nose will naturally heal on its own after an injury.
-However, the bones may not set correctly if left untreated by a doctor, thus resulting in permanent breathing problems and unwanted facial changes.
-Undiagnosed septal hematoma, if present, can also lead to the collapse of the septum and other nasal deformities.
+A simple broken nose will naturally heal on its own, especially in the case of a non-displaced fracture wherein there is a crack in the bone, but no misalignment.
+However, if the fractured bones are misaligned, the nose may not set correctly if left untreated by a doctor.
+This can result in permanent breathing problems and unwanted changes to the facial appearance—particularly if the nasal dorsum or bridge is excessively misaligned.
+Undiagnosed septal hematoma, if present, can also lead to the collapse of the nasal septum and other structural deformities.

-Nasal fracture surgery improves the patient’s nasal appearance and ensures complete relief from breathing problems and other functional issues that may arise from a broken nose.
+Nasal fracture treatment improves the patient’s nasal appearance and ensures complete relief from breathing problems and other functional issues that may arise from a broken nose.
 It addresses the following:

-As a double board-certified facial plastic surgeon and otolaryngologist, Dr. Jacob Sedgh is uniquely qualified to diagnose and perform the complex reconstructive repairs involved in mending a broken nose.
+As a double board-certified facial plastic surgeon and otolaryngologist, Dr. Jacob Sedgh is uniquely qualified to diagnose and perform the complex reconstructive repairs involved in mending nasal fractures.
 With superior surgical knowledge and an artistic eye, he is able to deliver optimum results that are both aesthetically pleasing and functionally sound.

 Patients can expect the following benefits: